 Social media and mobile communication

-Integration of the banking business with social networks allows obtaining information about customer preferences for the purpose of using it when proposing new financial products, establishing trusting relationships with each bank's client, accelerating the implementation of blockchain technologies in relationships with customers.
-Examples of successful implementation of such relationships in retail are Amazon, in banking - Deutsche Bank.
+Integration of the banking business with social networks allows for the obtaining of customer information preferences when proposing new financial products, establishing trusting relationships with each bank's client, and accelerating the implementation of Blockchain technology in relationships with customers.
+Examples of successful implementation of such relationships in retail are Amazon and Deutsche Bank.

 Omnichannel banking